Chrobin111/zusammen/understanding.md

 ### sim2fits
 - GRBProcessor: retrieves light curves from GRB and exports ogip
-- AnalysisBuilder: imports survey and processes GRBS
+- AnalysisBuilder: imports survey and processes GRBs
     - can export to: YAML